stg-tud/rxrefactoring-code/README.md

   SwingWorker2Rx plus details about the design and implementation of the system.
 This document also contains the evaluation details and its results and some suggestions for future research.

+- __RefactoringExample__: Refactoring example of a real-world application

 - __RxJavaRefactoringCore__: 2Rx Project